20 Email Personalization Statistics That Will Help You Drive Sales

 50% of companies feel they can increase interaction within email by increasing personalization.
 (Experian)

-Research from Experian shows half of companies have an idea for how to increase engagement from their customers, and findings from eConsultancy corroborate the theory.
+Research from Experian shows half of companies have an idea for how to increase engagement from their customers.

 The findings showed how emails encouraged interaction: